Skip to Content

 How to Save a Dying Bamboo Plant

 The first step to save a dying bamboo is to prune any yellowing or dead shoots.
 Add a mixture of aloe vera gel, liquid fertilizer, and water into its container.
-Gently place the newly pruned bamboo shoot in the container, add more water until the roots are submerged, and put it in a shady area.
+Place the newly pruned bamboo shoot in the container, add more water until the roots are submerged, and put it in a shady area.

 How to Revive a Yellow, Dying Bamboo

 To save a dying bamboo plant, the first step is to determine why it’s dying in the first place.
+It could be due to chemicals in the water, too much direct sunlight, or unacceptable growing conditions.
+It could even be dying because of an insect infestation.

 Add water to the newly-created mixture, and then gently place the shoot in the pot.
 Add more water to cover the roots completely.